MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 The **Source modules** section includes the URLs of the JavaScript files that are involved in the stack trace, and a hash of the content of each file.
 The hash is a 64-character string of hexadecimal characters that corresponds to the SHA-256 hash of the script being executed.
 This is a byte-for-byte hash of the content for each JavaScript file.
 The URLs and hashes make it possible for the **Crash analyzer** tool to later retrieve the source maps that were used to unminify the stack trace.

-To add the **Source modules** section to your error stack traces, use the [Edge DevTools Crash Analyzer Support](https://www.npmjs.com/package/@microsoft/edge-devtools-crash-analyzer-support) library in your web app:
+To add the **Source modules** section to your error stack traces, use the [Edge DevTools Crash Analyzer Support](https://www.npmjs.com/package/@microsoft/edge-devtools-crash-analyzer-support) library in your web app, as follows:

 1. Add the Edge DevTools Crash Analyzer Support library in your project by using npm: